- Bruce Eckel, Thinking in

 - We expect you to follow all OIT guidelines for responsible machine

-- Dr. Porter is the information owner for all OIT accounts in this class, and all files in those accounts may be inspected by him at any
+- Dr. Sussman is the information owner for all OIT accounts in this class, and all files in those accounts may be inspected by him at any

 - Allowing another student to examine a listing of your program or